ptomato/temporal-slides-in-progress/README.md

 - Names of a small, fixed set of rounding modes in Temporal
   - `roundingMode: 'halfExpand'`, `'ceil'`, `'floor'`, `'trunc'`
-- Intended to align with Intl.NumberFormat V3 proposal
+- Aligns with Intl.NumberFormat V3 proposal
   - [proposal-intl-numberformat-v3#7](https://github.com/tc39/proposal-intl-numberformat-v3/issues/7)
 - Intl.NumberFormat V3 adds more rounding modes than just these four
-  - The NumberFormat proposal might seek consensus for adding more modes to Temporal
+  - The NumberFormat proposal might seek consensus for adding more modes to Temporal in the future

 ---